uralik/oversmoothing_rate/README.md

 python parsers/process_extra_state_pickles.py -p EXPERIMENT_RESULTS_PATH -b BEAM_SIZE -o OUTPUT_DIRECTORY
 ```

-You can find more examples by investigating `submit_jobs*` slurm files in the `/parsers` folder.
+You can find more examples by looking at `/parsers/submit_jobs*` slurm files..

 ### Step 5.
 Visualizing the result

-Execute `experiments.ipynb` notebook to render the plots that were used in the paper.
+Run `/experiments.ipynb` notebook to render the plots that are used in the paper.

 ## BibTex

+If you want to cite our work, please use the following bib:

 ```
 @misc{kulikov2021characterizing,